-Perhaps one of the most confusing things to first-time viewers of the sport is the unfamiliar terminology.
-Let’s begin with some important curling jargon…
+One of the most confusing things for people new to the sport is the strange terminology or words, used.
+Let’s begin with some important curling words…